A Dream Is a Wish Your Heart Makes

-"A Dream Is A Wish Your Heart Makes" is a song written and composed by Mack David, Al Hoffman and Jerry Livingston for the Walt Disney film Cinderella (1950).
-In the song, Cinderella (voiced by Ilene Woods) encourages her animal friends to never stop dreaming, and that theme continues throughout the entire story.
-The song was inspired off of Franz Liszt’s Transcendental Etude No. 9 (Ricordanza).
+"A Dream Is a Wish Your Heart Makes" is a song written and composed by Mack David, Al Hoffman and Jerry Livingston for the Walt Disney film Cinderella (1950).
+In the song, Cinderella (voiced by Ilene Woods) encourages her animal friends never to stop dreaming, and that theme continues throughout the entire story.
+The song was inspired by Franz Liszt’s Transcendental Etude No. 9 (Ricordanza).

 This song was also performed by Lily James for the soundtrack of the live-action version of Cinderella in 2015.
 In April 2020, Demi Lovato and Michael Bublé performed the song for The Disney Family Singalong on ABC.
 The song was also featured in the 2022 Disney+/Disney Channel original film Sneakerella, sung by Chosen Jacobs and Lexi Underwood.